lbaw-admin/lbaw-develop/README.md

 ### 5) Views

 A *controller* only needs to return HTML code for it to be sent to the *browser*.
-However we will be using [Blade](https://laravel.com/docs/5.5/blade) templates to make this task easier:
+However we will be using [Blade](https://laravel.com/docs/5.8/blade) templates to make this task easier:

     return view('pages.card', ['card' => $card]);

 In this example, *pages.card* references a blade template that can be found at *resources/views/pages/card.blade.php*.
-The second parameter is the data we are sending to the template.
+The second parameter contains the data we are injecting into the template.

-The first line of the template states it extends another template:
+The first line of the template states that it extends another template:

     @extends('layouts.app')